Why Does Cosmetic Surgery Cost So Much?

-In order to fully appreciate why so much money can be charged for cosmetic surgery, it is first necessary to understand what you are paying for when you have a cosmetic surgical procedure done.
-Most people tend not to give this much thought, but as you shall soon discover, you pay for much more than just your surgeon’s time when you have cosmetic surgery.
+In order to fully appreciate why so much money can be charged for cosmetic surgery, it is first necessary to understand what you are paying for when you have a procedure done.

-Below you shall find a breakdown of some of the things which make up the bulk of the cost of having cosmetic surgery.
-It is however, important to note that these individual costs can vary depending on the type of procedure that you are having done and the complexity of that procedure.
-So not all fees may apply to you.
+Below you shall find a breakdown of some of the things which make up the bulk of the cost of having plastic surgery:

-Some surgeon’s fees will include all pre- and post surgery visits rather than charging you for each individual visit, whilst others will charge for each, or the first, consultation meeting(s) that you have with them.
-Generally, you will find that specialist surgeons or highly regarded surgeons will charge for consultations, whilst general surgeons, those who do many different procedures and do not specialize in any one particular procedure, will offer consultations for free.
+Some surgeon’s fees will include all pre and post surgery visits rather than charging you for each individual visit, whilst others will charge for each, or the first, consultation meeting(s) that you have with them.

-You can also expect to pay more for the top cosmetic surgeons purely because they are in demand and so can afford to charge higher fees because they have plenty of people queuing up to have their surgery done with them.
+You can also expect to pay more for the top surgeons purely because they are in demand.
+As a result, they can afford to charge higher fees because they have plenty of people queuing up to have their surgery done with them.

 An uncertified facility operates at a much lower standard, which generally equates to a less safe environment and a lower standard of patient care, although be it at less personal expense to you.